dwebprotocol/basestorex/README.md

 await store.ready()
 ```

 dDatabases can be generated with both the `get` and `default` methods.
 If the first writable base is created with `default`, it will be used for storage bootstrapping.
 We can always reload this bootstrapping base off disk without your having to store its public key externally.
-Keys for other hypercores should either be stored externally, or referenced from within the default base:
+Keys for other ddatabases should either be stored externally, or referenced from within the default base:
 ```js
 const base1 = store1.default()
 ```